 |Hotter weather lowers exam results

-The research is in a paper called "Heat and Learning" and was published last month by the USA's National Bureau of Economic Research.
-One of the more concerning conclusions contained in the study is that global warming may affect learning and the income-earning potential of students around the world.
-The researchers predicted that if global temperatures continued to rise, the average American student could lose $25,000 in income over their lifetime because of lower exam results.
-Using air conditioning in classrooms could circumvent this.
-The researchers also found that hotter weather was, "particularly damaging…for low income and minority students" across the USA.
+The research paper is called "Heat and Learning".
+It was published last month.
+A worrying conclusion in the study is that global warming may affect the future income of students around the world.
+Researchers said that if global temperatures continued to rise, the average American student could lose $25,000 because of lower test scores.
+Air conditioning in classrooms could stop this.
+Hotter weather was "particularly damaging" for poorer students.